Pricing for Services

 What is not included in the chargemaster list?

-The hospital’s chargemaster does not include charges for services provided by the doctor (or doctors) who treat you while you are at the hospital.
+The hospital’s chargemaster may not include charges for services provided by the doctor (or doctors) who treat you while you are at the hospital.
 You may receive separate bills from the hospital and the doctors involved in your care.
 Here is a partial list of health care providers who may bill you separately:

 - Your personal doctor, if he/she sees you in the hospital